These early Black Friday deals are available now at Amazon

 -

-reading•Best Black Friday 2019 deals at Amazon (updated): Airpods, Fire tablets and Kindle e-readers now, more coming soon
+reading•Amazon Black Friday deals for 2019: Fire tablets, Airpods and Kindle e-readers now, more coming soon

 -